 At our request in fiscal 2017, Pearl Meyer prepared and presented to us detailed materials to assist us with the design of our compensation program for Mr. Sintros.
 As part of its presentation, Pearl Meyer compared the compensation of Mr. Sintros to the compensation of the CEOs of a group of reference companies.
 These reference companies were Advanced Disposal Services, Inc., Casella Waste Systems, Inc., Cintas Corporation, Comfort Systems USA, Inc., Covanta Holding Corporation, Healthcare Services Group, Inc., Insperity, Inc., Iron Mountain Incorporated, Kforce Inc., MSA Safety Incorporated, Rollins, Inc., Stericycle, Inc., Tetra Tech, Inc., Waste Connections, Inc. and Watts Water Technologies, Inc (the "reference companies").
 These reference companies were selected by Pearl Meyer based on comparability to the Company with respect to one or more of revenues, market capitalization, asset size and industry.
 Pearl Meyer also compared the compensation of Mr. Sintros to a subset of the above-mentioned reference companies (the "subset reference companies") consisting of Advanced Disposal Services, Inc., Covanta Holding Corporation, Healthcare Services Group, Inc. and Watts Water Technologies, Inc. Pearl Meyer performed the comparison to the subset reference companies because those companies had CEOs with short tenures of three or fewer years, and Mr. Sintros had been recently appointed as our Chief Executive Officer.

-Based on such comparisons to reference companies and the subset reference companies, Pearl Meyer proposed a three-year roadmap of increasing compensation for Mr. Sintros such that his target total direct compensation in (1) year two (fiscal 2019) would approximate the 21st percentile of CEO total direct compensation at the subset reference companies with short-tenured CEOs and the 12th percentile of CEO total direct compensation at the subset reference companies with short-tenured CEOs and the 30th percentile of CEO total direct compensation at the reference companies.
+Based on such comparisons to reference companies and the subset reference companies, Pearl Meyer proposed a threeyear roadmap of increasing compensation for Mr. Sintros such that his target total direct compensation in (1) year two (fiscal 2019) would approximate the 21st percentile of CEO total direct compensation at the subset reference companies with shorttenured CEOs and the 12th percentile of CEO total direct compensation at the reference companies and (2) year three (fiscal 2020) would approximate the 50th percentile of CEO total direct compensation at the subset reference companies with shorttenured CEOs and the 30th percentile of CEO total direct compensation at the reference companies.
 Pearl Meyer noted that total direct compensation consists of base salary, cash incentive bonus and long-term equity awards.